Management of human resources

 The ‘In the Moment’ programme encourages immediate and informal recognition at a local level.

 The department’s Australia Day Achievement Awards, as part of the National Australia Day Council programme, recognise staff who have made a significant contribution to helping customers in the local community.

-In 2014-15 the department participated in a number of public sector endorsed programmes as well as private sector industry association award programmes.
-The following recognition was achieved:
+In 2015-16 the department participated in a number of public sector endorsed programmes as well as private sector industry association award programmes.
+The following external awards were achieved:

 Service Recognition Programme

-The department has a workplace giving programme that allows staff to make regular donations to charities under pre-tax arrangements directly from their pay.
+The department has a workplace giving programme that allows staff to make one-off or regular donations to charities under post-tax arrangements directly from their pay.

 This year more than $88,007 in donations was distributed to 43 charities.
 The main beneficiaries were Salvation Army ($11,550), Medecins Sans Frontieres ($9,103) and Hartley Lifecare ($7,818).

 The department is committed to working closely with and supporting charitable organisations and community groups.
 With input from staff we develop a charity calendar that outlines the charities we commit to supporting over a 2 year period.
 Each month we support a charity listed in the calendar and raise awareness of the work they do through a range of internal communication activities and sometimes through fundraising.